Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification: Introduction

 \textbf{Why this matters: Predictions, Theory, and Robustness.} With a closed-form layerwise recursion in hand, we can analyze the transformer’s inference-time computation and derive testable predictions about behavior and performance.
 In a label-driven regime, the dynamics preserve class structure while monotonically amplifying the margin between class clusters.
 This yields a simple mechanism: a small number of labeled points anchors the classes, after which performance is driven primarily by geometric separation.
 A direct corollary is semi-supervised ICL: adding unlabeled points sharpens the geometry and improves accuracy even at a fixed label budget.
 More broadly, because the mechanism is geometry-driven, it should extend beyond linear separators when clusters are well separated, which we test in prototype (Voronoi cell) classification settings.

-\textbf{Result 2: Dynamics predict behavior across tasks.} The analysis above predicts that the same coupled feature-label dynamic should succeed in semi-supervised, label-noise, and prototype (Voronoi) settings.
-Strikingly, when we retrain transformers on these tasks, this prediction carries over to the learned models: the trained transformers repeatedly recover the same symmetry-aligned weight structure and implement the same underlying coupled mean-shift recursion (with task-specific parameter schedules).
+\textbf{Result 2: Dynamics predict behavior across tasks.} Our analysis predicts that the same coupled feature-label dynamic should succeed in semi-supervised, label-noise, and prototype (Voronoi) settings.
+Strikingly, when we retrain transformers on these tasks, this prediction carries over to the learned models: the trained transformers repeatedly recover the same symmetry-aligned weight structure and implement the same underlying dynamics (with task-specific parameter schedules).
 In other words, the closed-form iteration is not just an explanatory fit \emph{after} training—it \emph{predicts} the inference-time mechanism that re-emerges across tasks.

-\textbf{Contributions.} In summary, we make three contributions: \begin{enumerate}[wide, nosep, topsep = -0.1\baselineskip] \item \textbf{Symmetry as an identifiability protocol.} We enforce feature/label symmetries {layer by layer} and verify the {inference rule is preserved} (output alignment and query/context sensitivity), removing an important interpretability barrier and yielding structured, interpretable weights. \item \textbf{Closed-form inference dynamics.} We extract a concise layerwise recursion for in-context classification (depth $\leftrightarrow$ iterations): a \emph{coupled update dynamic} in which feature and label geometry co-evolve. \item \textbf{A Shared Algorithmic Motif.} The extracted dynamics allows for theory and testable predictions that hold beyond the base setting; retraining transformers on semi-supervised, label-noise, and prototype tasks recovers the same weight structure and the same coupled algorithmic motif. \end{enumerate}
+\textbf{Contributions.} In summary, we make three contributions: \begin{enumerate} \item \textbf{Symmetry as an identifiability protocol.} We enforce feature/label symmetries {layer by layer} and verify the {inference rule is preserved} (output alignment and query/context sensitivity), removing an important interpretability barrier and yielding structured, interpretable weights. \item \textbf{Closed-form inference dynamics.} We extract a concise layerwise recursion for in-context classification (depth $\leftrightarrow$ iterations): a \emph{coupled update dynamic} in which feature and label geometry co-evolve. \item \textbf{A Shared Algorithmic Motif.} The extracted dynamics allows for theory and testable predictions that hold beyond the base setting; retraining transformers on semi-supervised, label-noise, and prototype tasks recovers the same weight structure and the same coupled algorithmic motif. \end{enumerate}